Hypocrites! Vaz says JCDT set precedent for his Holywell plans

 “I would build a log cabin and rent it out for AirBnB like everybody else is doing up in the hills,” Vaz said.

-The National Land Agency (NLA) had offered to lease 7.7 acres of land at Holywell in the national park buffer zone, a protected area which was inscribed on the UNESCO World Heritage List in 2015.
+The National Land Agency (NLA) had offered to lease 7.7 acres of land at Holywell in the national park, a protected area which was inscribed on the UNESCO World Heritage List in 2015.
 The bid documents specified that the purpose was for a single-family dwelling house.

 The agency withdrew the offer in the face of public backlash yesterday and objections raised by the JCDT, and Vaz himself said he had withdrawn his application.